rackerlabs/support-how-to/content/rackspace-email/locking-down-ip-addresses-in-migrationwiz.md

 When performing an email migration, some customers might need to restrict access to a defined set of IP addresses, typically for security reasons.
 This article provides the range of IP addresses from which our MigrationWiz tool can connect, and instructions on locking down your migration to only these specific IP addresses.

-Note: Due to the restricted IP range, migration speeds are not optimal.
+**Note:** Because of the restricted IP range, migration speeds are not optimal.
 Consider this when planning your migration timeline.

-### IP Address Ranges
+### IP address ranges

 -   192.34.111.0 to 192.34.111.63 (aka 192.34.111.0/26) new
 -   208.115.102.1 to 208.115.102.63 (aka 208.115.102.1/26)